seqscope/cartloader/docs/installation.md

 ## 2. Setting Up the Environment using `conda`

-We recommended to use `conda` to manage dependencies efficiently and avoid conflicts.
+We recommend using `conda` to manage dependencies efficiently and avoid conflicts.

 ### 2.1 Installing `conda`